 Director, 3D Imaging Service, Massachusetts General Hospital & Professor of Radiology, Harvard Medical School

 Dr. Harris is Director of the 3D Imaging Service, and the former Director of the Radiology Computer Aided Diagnostics Laboratory (RAD CADx LAB) at Massachusetts General Hospital.
-He is Principal Investigator of the DF/HCC Tumor Imaging Metrics Core (TIMC) at the Dana Farber/Harvard Cancer Center and Professor of Radiology at Harvard Medical School.
+He is the co-director of the DF/HCC Tumor Imaging Metrics Core (TIMC) at the Dana Farber/Harvard Cancer Center and Professor of Radiology at Harvard Medical School.
 He received his PhD from Johns Hopkins Medical Institutions in Radiation Health Sciences and a BS in Electrical Engineering from Lafayette College.
 After graduate school, Dr. Harris spent one post-doctoral year and two years as junior faculty at Johns Hopkins School of Medicine.
 After four subsequent years as Director of the Neuroimaging Research Laboratory at New England Medical Center, Dr. Harris joined the faculty at MGH and began a new 3D Imaging Service for clinically oriented imaging.
-His primary research interests include structural and functional brain imaging research in psychiatric and neurologic illnesses including Autism, Alzheimer's disease, Huntington's disease, stroke and Alcoholism.
+His primary research interests include structural and functional brain imaging research in psychiatric and neurologic illnesses including Autism, Alzheimer’s disease, Huntington’s disease, stroke and Alcoholism.
 He has developed methods for semi-automated quantitative measurement of tumor volumes for clinical care and clinical trials.
 Dr. Harris has published and lectured extensively on medical imaging, and currently serves on numerous panels for peer-reviewed journals.